techfromsage/media-events-js/README.md

 that are spread across multiple browsers issues exist.
 The timing and order of the events are different when using different browsers.
 One example of this problem is where chrome will update the current time before triggering a seeking event.
 Safari on the other hand will trigger a seeking event then time
 update.
-Another example is where chrome will pause the video while scrubbing, but will only set the seeking flag while the mouse is moving along the video timeline.
+Another example is where chrome will pause the video while seeking, but will only set the seeking flag while the mouse is moving along the video timeline.
 Safari on the other hand will set the seek flag, but not the pause indicator.